12 Things that Set Canadian Arctic City Iqaluit Apart (Part 1 of 3)

 A 2-litre bucket of ice cream that sells in Ontario for $4, was for $14 before subsidy.

 Cookies are 3-4 times the price of the same box in Ontario.
-Same applies to olive oil.
+The same applies to olive oil.

 If you like pizza, a small box will cost you around $14 before subsidy (compare it with $3-4 in Ontario).